Monsey Church: Renewal in the Christian Reformed Church (1925–2005)

 In 1949, Van Halsema was ordained and installed at Monsey as Home Missionary for the East.
-A new parsonage was erected by the people in 1950, and on September 26, 1952, the Monsey Christian Reformed Church was re-organized, having grown from one member in 1948 to fourteen families.
-Van Halsema was installed as pastor of the re-organized church on April 1, 1954, and remained in Monsey until July 23, 1956, when he departed to accept a call to organize a church in Miami, Florida.
+A new parsonage was erected by the people in 1950, and on September 26, 1952, the Monsey Christian Reformed Church was reorganized, having grown from one member in 1948 to fourteen families.
+Van Halsema was installed as pastor of the reorganized church on April 1, 1954, and remained in Monsey until July 23, 1956, when he departed to accept a call to organize a church in Miami, Florida.

 The Monsey Church grew rapidly, along with Rockland County itself, in the 1950s.
 The church was home to a large private Christian school and had a thriving Sunday school program and morning and evening Sunday services.
 With the opening of the New York State Thruway and the Tappan Zee Bridge in the mid-1950s, Rockland County grew rapidly—and the Monsey Church with it.
-Beginning in the 1970s, however, the pace of growth of the county began to slow.
-Along with a rising trend in the cost of living, an increasing number of Orthodox and Hasidic Jews have settled in Monsey and the immediate area.
+Beginning in the 1970s the county's growth began to slow.
+Along with a rising trend in the cost of living, an increasing number of Orthodox and Hasidic Jews settled in Monsey and the immediate area.
 The result of this demographic change is that an extraordinary number of non-Jewish families have moved out of the area.
 Present-day Monsey, like nearby Kaser and New Square (and Kiryas Joel in Orange County) can be considered a modern-day suburban shtetl.

 Monsey Church today (2005–present)

-In 2000, the Monsey Church changed its name from Monsey Christian Reformed Church to New Hope Christian Church.
+In 2000, Monsey Church changed its name from Monsey Christian Reformed Church to New Hope Christian Church.
 In 2004, the congregation voted to withdraw again from the Christian Reformed Church.
-In a letter dated March 22, 2005 from the Stated Clerk of Classis Hudson of the Christian Reformed Church, the congregation was informed that the Classis approved a motion to "acquiesce in the decision of the New Hope CRC of Monsey, NY to disaffiliate itself with the Christian Reformed Church in North America."
-After a few years as an independent congregation, in 2007 the church was received into the Metropolitan New York Presbytery of the Presbyterian Church in America.
+In a letter dated March 22, 2005, from the Stated Clerk of Classis Hudson of the Christian Reformed Church, the congregation was informed that the Classis approved a motion to "acquiesce in the decision of the New Hope CRC of Monsey, NY to disaffiliate itself with the Christian Reformed Church in North America."
+After a few years as an independent congregation, the church was received into the Metropolitan New York Presbytery of the Presbyterian Church in America in 2007.

 The church continues to meet in its 1869 building at 57 Main Street, on New York State Route 306, in Monsey, about 1/4 mile north of Route 59.
-Christian worship is open to the public and begins at 11 o'clock every Sunday morning.
+Christian worship is open to the public and begins at 11 on Sunday mornings.